Blog

 Edit and proofread.
 Read aloud.
 Check citations.
 Verify word count.
 Final format check.

 Common time trap: Students spend 90 minutes on research and 30 minutes on writing.
-Then wonder why the essay feels rushed.
-Flip it.
 Research should take no more than 25–30% of your total time.
-Writing and editing take the rest.
-If you can’t find sources quickly, you’re searching too broadly — narrow your search terms and go directly to academic databases.
+If you can’t find sources quickly, you’re searching too broadly — narrow your terms and go directly to academic databases.

 How to Avoid Writer’s Block Mid-Essay

-• Switch sections.
+- Switch sections.
 If Body Paragraph 2 isn’t flowing, jump to Body Paragraph 3.
-You can return and fill the gap once momentum is restored.
+Return and fill the gap once momentum is restored.

-• Read your outline.
+- Read your outline.
 Going back to your bullet-point outline reminds you of what you decided to argue before the blank page started influencing you.
-It resets your direction instantly.

 Essay Due Soon?
 Get Expert Help Fast.